Mozart effect: Other uses of Mozart's music

 While it is clear that exposure to Mozart does not raise IQ, studies of the effects of music have explored as diverse areas as its links to seizure onset or research in animals suggesting that even exposure in-utero in rats improves their maze learning.
 The original claim continues to influence public life.
 For instance a German sewage treatment plant plays Mozart music to break down the waste faster, reports the UK Guardian.
 Anton Stucki, chief operator of the Treuenbrietzen plant was quoted as saying, "We think the secret is in the vibrations of the music, which penetrate everything—including the water, the sewage and the cells."

-Alfred A. Tomatis
+Alfred Tomatis

-The term "Mozart effect" was used by the French researcher Alfred A. Tomatis in his 1991 book Pourquoi Mozart?
+The term "Mozart effect" was used by the French researcher Alfred Tomatis in his 1991 book Pourquoi Mozart?
 (Why Mozart?) where he used the music of Mozart in his efforts to "retrain" the ear, and believed that listening to the music presented at differing frequencies helped the ear, and promoted healing and the development of the brain, but his method is not directly related to claims that listening to Mozart increases intelligence.